DavidSouther/mean-cookbook/pages/01_layout/01_areas/01_root/index.md

 ├── src # The project's source code.
 The only directory whose code can be edited.
 ├── .coffeelintrc # Project coffee linting rules.
 ├── .jshintrc # Project javascript linting rules.
+├── .jscsrc # Project javascript code style rules.
-├── .gitignore # Project git ignores, fileed with above directories.
+├── .gitignore # Project git ignores, which includes above directories.
 ├── Gruntfile.coffee # Grunt build configuration (or Gulpfile.js, etc).
 ├── README.md # Project README.
 Should include a brief overview of the project and a quickstart guide, at minimum.
 ├── app.js # Backend entry point to the application, by convention.